hannestschofenig/jose-hpke-python/README.md

-# `jose_hpke` Python Package
+# `jose-hpke-python`

-`jose_hpke` implements the JOSE-HPKE processing rules defined by `draft-ietf-jose-hpke-encrypt`.
+`jose-hpke-python` implements the JOSE-HPKE processing rules defined by `draft-ietf-jose-hpke-encrypt`.
 It supports HPKE Integrated Encryption and HPKE Key Encryption, uses COSE Key structures for recipient keys, and can produce and consume JWE Compact, Flattened JSON, and General JSON serializations.

-> This package implements an Internet-Draft.
+> Important: This package implements an Internet-Draft.
 The format and algorithm
 > identifiers may change before publication as an RFC.

 ## Components